vmmc2/The-Complete-2022-Web-Development-Bootcamp/README.md

 # The-Complete-2022-Web-Development-Bootcamp
-My codes and notes for this course
+My codes, mini-projects and notes for this course.

 ### Principles of Code Refactoring
 1) Readability